 The roots of these extraordinarily innovative urban planning activities lie in the interwar “Red Vienna” period, when thousands of municipal dwellings were built.
 The aim was to provide affordable homes of good quality for a broad strata of the population, but in practice much more was achieved.
 The housing scheme created complexes which met the criteria of giving people access to “light, fresh air and sunshine”, while also providing them with nurseries, schools, lending libraries and communal facilities such as laundry rooms.

-Between the ground-breaking ceremony for Vienna’s first municipal housing complex, the Metzleinstaler Hof, in 1920 and the current SMART flats programme, the City of Vienna has built 220,000 municipal dwellings for half a million tenants and overseen the building of a further 200,000 subsidised flats.
-A successful model that is recognised as such both at home and internationally, the City of Vienna’s municipal housing programme continues to make a decisive contribution to the excellent housing standards and quality of life in our city.
+Between the ground-breaking ceremony for Vienna’s first municipal housing complex, the Metzleinstaler Hof, in 1920 and the current SMART flats program, the City of Vienna has built 220,000 municipal dwellings for half a million tenants and fostered the building of further 200,000 subsidized apartments.
+The municipal housing program of the City of Vienna - recognized far beyond Austrian borders - continues to make a decisive contribution to the excellent housing standards and quality of life in our city.

 Housing in Figures

 Is it true that more people live in Vienna‘s municipal housing complexes than in Graz, capital of the province of Styria?
 And, if you placed all the lifts in those complexes on top of each other, would they reach to the top of the Himalayas?

 are maintained by Wiener Wohnen.
 That‘s an area equivalent to 854 football pitches.